Skip to main content

 • A reserved site at the mouth of the Big Carp on Lake Superior is one of the best camps in the park.
 Filter your water and treat the lake like the ocean in a blow.

-Want to add a waterfall, swap the ridge for the shore, or split the Big Carp River over two days?Open the free planner to drag stops between days, add your own stops, and map the whole route live.
+Want to add a waterfall, swap the ridge for the shore, or split the Big Carp River over two days?Open the planner to drag stops between days, add your own stops, and map the whole route live.

 3